 Syria's historic rivalry with neighboring Iraq created opportunities for improved Syrian relations with Iran, Iraq's main rival until the 2003 U.S. overthrow of the Saddam Hussein regime.
-The Syrian-Iranian alliance has always been considered a "marriage of convenience," as both countries have placed a higher value on regional strategic interests rather than shared cultural and
+The Syrian-Iranian alliance has always been considered a "marriage of convenience," as both countries have placed a higher value on regional strategic interests rather than shared cultural and religious affinities.

-&lt;sup>17 For many years, Syria and Iraq had an uneven and often troubled relationship, stemming from political disputes, border tensions, demographic differences, and personal animosity between the two countries' late leaders: Syrian President Hafiz al Asad and Iraqi President Saddam Hussein.
-Moreover, the two countries were governed by rival wings of the pan-Arab Baath Party.
-Syria severed diplomatic relations with Iraq in 1982 after it accused Saddam Hussein's regime of inciting and supporting Syrian Muslim Brotherhood-led riots.
-In the late 1990s bilateral relations improved markedly, primarily in the economic sphere.
-The two countries formally restored relations in November religious affinities.
 In recent years, as Syria has grown more estranged from the West, Syrian-Iranian relations have improved, and some analysts have called on U.S. policymakers to "flip" Syria and woo it away from Iran.
 Others assert that the foundation of the Syrian-Iranian relationship-a shared concern over a resurgent Iraq, support for Hezbollah in Lebanon, and countering Israel-is deeply rooted in the geopolitics of the region and cannot be easily overturned.

 Reliable information on the extent of Iranian economic influence in Syria is difficult to quantify.
 Nevertheless, there have been several reports of increased Iranian investment and trade with Syria.
-In the financial sector, Iran has stated its intention to establish a joint Iranian-Syrian bank, possibly involving Bank Saderat and the Commercial Bank of Syria - two entities which have been sanctioned by the U.S. Treasury Department.
+In the financial sector, Iran has stated its intention to establish a joint Iranian-Syrian bank, possibly involving Bank Saderat and the Commercial Bank of Syria-two entities which have been sanctioned by the U.S. Treasury Department.
 In the manufacturing and industrial sectors, the Iran Khodro Industrial Group has established a car assembly plant in Syria through a joint venture known as the Syrian-Iranian Motor Company (Siamco).
 Another joint venture, the Syrian-Iranian Vehicle Company (Siveco), assembles Iranian cars in Syria.
 Its chief stakeholder is the Iranian company Saipa.
 Iranian companies also have invested in concrete production, power generation, and urban transportation.
 In the energy sector, Syria, Iran, Venezuela and Malaysia jointly established a petroleum refinery in Homs, Syria.
 In addition, Iran and Syria reached a natural gas deal that would allow Iran to export gas to Syria via Iraq (Persian Pipeline).
 Despite increased Iranian investments, the overall volume of Iranian-Syrian trade remains low.
 According to the Economist Intelligence Unit, bilateral trade may total between \$160 and \$400 million.
-Ironically, the total volume of U.S. trade with Syria exceeds that of Iran-Syria.

 Iran also supplies Syria with weaponry, though Russia and North Korea have traditionally been Syria's two main suppliers.
 In June 2010, Iran reportedly sent Syria an air defense radar system designed to detect Israeli aircraft or possibly increase the accuracy of Syrian and Hezbollah missile strikes against Israel in the event of a regional war.
 According to one unnamed U.S. official, "The Iranians have two interests....
-They need Hezbollah to be a powerful threat against Israel, and they are interested in knowing what is coming to them from Israel."
-In response to the alleged transfer, U.S. State Department Spokesman Philip J. Crowley stated that "Well, it's hard for us to determine if such a transfer has taken place.
-We have concerns about the relationship between Iran and Syria.
-And as we've said before, we don't believe that Iran's designs for the region are in Syria's best interest."
+They need Hezbollah to be a powerful threat against